General Award Questions & Answers

 Q: Can I email my application?
 If I email it, should I also send a copy by fax and/or regular mail?

-A: Please use the AAS Grants site at http://grants.aasurg.org to send us your application.
-You will be able to create a user profile, upload your related documents, and save your progress before submitting your files to the review committee.
+A: Please use the award page to send us your application.
+You will be able to upload your related documents, and save your progress before submitting your files to the review committee.

 Q: Is the award open to both US and foreign applicants?

 A: Yes, we accept applications from all countries.

 Q: I just submitted my membership application.
 Can I still apply for an award?

 A: Yes.
 As long as your AAS membership application has been submitted before your award application, you are still eligible for the award while your membership application is in process.